agorstan/resume/README.md

 * End-to-end owner of a suite of consumer-oriented web-based energy management tools.
 Authored PRD, worked intimately with UX research, design, two engineering teams, analytics, marketing and client managers to successfully launch multiple products to millions of users.
 * Founded a cross-functional team to prioritize and design A/B tests across Opower's web-based products.
 * Prioritized deep-dive analysis of customer behavior on products post-launch.
 The resulting data led to actionable insights for both the core product and the clients who configure them for themselves.
-* Led a year-long project to refactor our web offering to conform with WCAG 2.0 AA Accessibility Guidelines.
+* Led a year-long project to refactor our web offering to conform with strict Accessibility Guidelines (WCAG 2.0 AA).

 >**"Alex is one of the finest people I've ever had the privilege of working with.
 He is passionate, dedicated, extremely creative, and hyper bright and logical..."** — Product Manager at Opower
 >